A guide to choosing your ideal PR partner

-- Make sure your agency has all the information it needs including market research reports, business strategy and expectations of success.
+- Ensure your agency has all the information it needs, including market research reports, business strategy and expectations of success.

-- Putting it down in writing focuses the mind, avoids confusion and corrects assumptions made by each party.
+- Putting it down in writing focuses the mind, avoids confusion and corrects assumptions each party makes.

 - The brief should set out the budget, timescales and how your company wants to measure success.

-- This thorny subject can be a major stumbling block to getting an accurate response to your carefully crafted brief.
+- This thorny subject can be a significant stumbling block to getting an accurate response to your carefully crafted brief.

-- Don’t be afraid to ask for budget options to cover low, medium and optimum levels.
+- Don’t ask for budget options to cover low, medium and optimum levels.

-- If you do have a firm budget in mind, don’t keep it to yourself.
-If it’s low, so be it.
-The agency will have to cut its cloth to design a plan to suit.
-Be aware that some companies operating with high-cost bases may have to decline the business.
+- If you have a firm budget, don’t keep it to yourself.
+If it’s soft, so be it.
+The agency will have to cut its cloth to design a suitable plan.
+Be aware that some companies with high-cost bases may have to decline the business.

 - Be realistic.
-If the brief includes a global or national campaign involving the full gamut of marketing services including advertising, website design, events, sponsorship etc. outlining a budget that matches the campaign aspirations will help the agency put forward a properly resourced proposal that delights.
+If the brief includes a global or national campaign involving the whole gamut of marketing services, including advertising, website design, events, sponsorship etc., outlining a budget that matches the campaign aspirations will help the agency put forward an adequately resourced proposal that delights.

-- All the information you need (and more) should be included in the agency’s proposal.
+- The agency’s proposal should include all the information you need (and more).
 It should be tight, to the point and outline a fee structure.

 - The team assigned to the task should be listed, along with their experience and expertise.

-- Evaluation methods should be clearly set out in some detail along with regular reporting and monitoring processes.
+- Evaluation methods should be set out in detail, along with regular reporting and monitoring processes.

 - Once you have examined the proposal, feel free to ask further questions or ask the agency to come in and present it.

-- Try to make a swift decision and then tell the lucky agency the good news.
-They are likely to firm up arrangements with a term of business letter or legal contract.
+- Try to make a swift decision and tell the lucky agency the excellent news.
+They will likely firm up arrangements with a term of business letter or legal contract.

 What your agency needs to know

-As with all dealings with professional services, transparency and trust are needed from the outset.
-Your public relations agency needs to get an understanding of the urgent quick-fix issues right through to medium and long-term strategic concerns.
+As with all dealings with professional services, transparency and trust are required from the outset.
+Your public relations agency needs to understand the urgent quick-fix issues right through to medium and long-term strategic concerns.
 They also need to know:

 - Who else in the company needs to be exposed to and bought into any proposed PR plans?

-- Who will the agency report to on a daily basis and who holds the budget?
+- Who will the agency report to daily, and who holds the budget?

-These are just a few of the questions your agency should be asking in an effort to clear up any potential misunderstandings from the start.
+These are just a few of the questions your agency should be asking to clear up any potential misunderstandings from the start.
 Ultimately, this is a two-way process.
-If your agency delivers and meets your objectives, they win awards and you look good in the process.
+If your agency delivers and meets your objectives, they win awards, and you look good.
 Getting it wrong on the outside makes this scenario so much less likely.